mgm3746/krashpad/README.md

 java -jar krashpad-1.0.0-SNAPSHOT.jar -v /path/to/dataset23.txt
 ```

-A file called report.txt is created in the directory where the krashpad tool is run which contains the following information and analysis identifying the issue:
+A file called report.txt is created in the directory where the krashpad tool is run with analysis identifying the issue:

 ```